-- Schedule of Classes - May 19, 2019 7:14PM EDT
+- Schedule of Classes - July 21, 2019 7:14PM EDT

-- Course Catalog - May 19, 2019 7:15PM EDT
+- Course Catalog - July 21, 2019 7:15PM EDT

-Course information provided by the Courses of Study 2018-2019.
-Courses of Study 2019-2020 is scheduled to publish mid-June.
+Course information provided by the Courses of Study 2019-2020.

 Latin American culture has always been very receptive to outside influences; its intense participation in global networks has been a way to be modern.
 At the same time, throughout the twentieth century, Latin American culture has also spread globally and influenced people outside the region.
 In this course we will explore this complex cultural exchange, showing how the idea of modernity in the continent was born out of this relation with the rest of the world.
-We will read key Latin American authors of world literature (Borges, Bolaño, Garcia Márquez, Lispector), and we will explore some Latin American icons and cultural phenomena popular abroad: Frida Kahlo, Che Guevara, soccer, Rigoberta Menchú, telenovelas, magical realism.
+We will read Latin American authors of world literature (Borges, Bolaño, Garcia Márquez, Lispector), and we will explore some Latin American icons and cultural phenomena popular abroad: Frida Kahlo, Che Guevara, soccer, Rigoberta Menchú, telenovelas, magical realism.

 When Offered Fall.

-Prerequisites/Corequisites Prerequisite: SPAN 2150 or permission of instructor.
+Prerequisites/Corequisites Prerequisite: SPAN 2150.